RustyRoboticsBV/Rusty.Pawns/README.md

 Attached components can be retrieved by type and/or by name with the `GetComponent` method.

+### Surface Types
+The `Pawn` collects surface information in all four directions.
+This includes distance, surface normal, angle and semantic classification.

 Ten types of surfaces are recognized:
 - `Air`
 - `Ground`: